AT&T Internet Air vs. Verizon: Which Internet Provider Is Best?

 Customer ratings: AT&T Internet Air vs. Verizon

-5G and other fixed wireless tech types got the highest ratings for overall satisfaction, price, and customer service—beating out even fiber-optic internet, the usual belle of the ball in our survey.
+5G and other fixed wireless tech types got the highest ratings for overall satisfaction, price, and customer service—beating out even fiber-optic internet, the usual belle of the ball.

 Best mobile and internet bundles